ovh/docs/pages/public_cloud/compute/use_object_storage_pulumi_backend_state/guide.de-de.md

 - A [Public Cloud Instance](https://www.ovhcloud.com/de/public-cloud/) in your OVHcloud account
 - [Pulumi CLI](https://www.pulumi.com/docs/install/){.external} installed

-### Before you begin
+**Before you begin**

-* You should have installed Pulumi CLI, on your machine.
+- You should have installed Pulumi CLI, on your machine.
 You can install it by following the [detailed installation instructions](https://www.pulumi.com/docs/install/){.external}.

-### Pulumi
+**Pulumi**

 ![Pulumi](images/pulumi.jpg){.thumbnail}

-[Pulumi](https://www.pulumi.com/) is an Infrastructure as code (IasC) tool that allows you to build your infrastructures with a programming language, in Golang for example.
+[Pulumi](https://www.pulumi.com/){.external} is an Infrastructure as Code (IasC) tool that allows you to build your infrastructures with a programming language, in Golang for example.
-Users define the desired state in Pulumi programs and Pulumi create the desired resources.
+Users define the desired state in Pulumi programs and Pulumi creates the desired resources.

 Pulumi offers an intuitive command line interface (CLI), to provision, update or delete your infrastructure.
-If you are familiar with Docker Compose CLI and Terraform CLI, you will adopt [Pulumi CLI](https://www.pulumi.com/docs/cli/) too.
+If you are familiar with Docker Compose CLI and Terraform CLI, you will adopt [Pulumi CLI](https://www.pulumi.com/docs/cli/){.external} too.

 At OVHcloud we created a [Pulumi provider](https://www.pulumi.com/registry/packages/ovh/){.external} that you can use to interact with and manage OVHcloud resources.

-### Pulumi states and backend
+**Pulumi states and backend**

 Pulumi stores metadata about your infrastructure so that it can manage your cloud resources, for example your OVHcloud resources.
 This metadata is called `state` and is typically JSON files.
-Each [stack](https://www.pulumi.com/docs/concepts/stack/) has its own state, and state is how Pulumi knows when and how to create, read, delete, or update cloud resources.
+Each [stack](https://www.pulumi.com/docs/concepts/stack/){.external} has its own state, and state is how Pulumi knows when and how to create, read, delete, or update cloud resources.

 A Pulumi state is updated when you run the `pulumi login`, `pulumi up` or `pulumi destroy` commands.